About us

 Inclusivity

-This is not a private club.
-Whether you are a top competitor or just starting out, you belong here.
-No judgment.
-No filters.
+This is not a closed circle.
+Whether you are highly competitive or just getting started, you belong here.
+No judgment and no performance required.

 Adventure

-We do not stay still.
-From marathon gaming sessions to creative projects and new real-world challenges, we push forward together, sometimes recklessly but always side by side.
+We do not stay static.
+From long gaming sessions to creative projects and new challenges beyond the screen, we move forward together.

 Adrenaline